masazagar/Monster-Slayer/README.md

-Vue app of a simple RPG game made in Vue.js
+Simple app of an RPG game made in Vue.js